troldal/OpenXLSX/README.md

   * return type changed: XLCellAssignable cell(uint32_t rowNumber, uint16_t columnNumber) const;
   * the XLCellAssignable is now constructed in the latter method, and the other two pass through the return value of this latter method

-### (Lars Uffmann) August 2024 - to-do list:
-- TBD: could XLRowData also benefit from passing through to setDefaultCellAttributes a column styles vector?
-- completion of style support as much as is reasonable (not color themes, most likely) per known documentation of xl/styles.xml
-- XLAlignmentStyle: check / throw if vertical alignments are used as horizontal and vice versa
-- XLStyles ::create functions: implement good default style properties for all styles
-- TBD: permit setting a format reference for shared strings
-- TBD: determine if XLMergeCells can somehow be stored with the document / worksheet instead of created on each call

 ## (Lars Uffmann) 11 August 2024 - support for non-creating XLCellIterators, iterator performance patch, bugfix
 * XLCellIterators can now be used to iterate over a range and *test* `XLCellIterator::cellExists()` without creating the XML for the cell.
 * cell (and row) XML will now only be created when an XLCellIterator is dereferenced